 Select the frame size

-Then make sure that you have your preferred frame size selected, you can input this manually or choose from the presets (we are using 1080p or 1920 wide by 1080 pixels high).
+Then make sure that you have your preferred frame size selected, you can input this manually or choose from the presets (the example uses 1080p or 1920 wide by 1080 pixels high).

 Close and accept